Untold Story Behind Our Viral Sarplaninac Video: What You Didn’t See

 A Grass Trimmer Test

-Rex is a Sarplaninac who knows no fear, and my task was to present this in the right way!
+Rex is a Sarplaninac who knows no fear, and I wanted to prove that on camera.

 We have reached the very end of the story …